NickBulbeck/th_project6/TEMPtodo.md

 - Consider having clickwall.pug rendered translucently over the actual page if it's a real route.
 Might work as a called function.

 - Ideas: use window.onload() and client-side JS.
 Problem then if JavaScript disabled.
+- Main challenge is to get two buttons, not just one, in the form.
+- So, could have the Douglas Adams button set a variable.
+- In fact, yes, do this.
+So, we want app.js and hello.html from expressIntro

 To get started:
  - create an app.get('*',etc) - works.